nathanssantos/portfolio/README.md

 ## To do

 - Solve the styled-components loading delay problem on mount app
+- Improve experience and project cards
+- Testimonials carousel
+- App loader
 - Improve SEO and acessibility
-- App loader
-- Improve experience and project cards